-Aaron Nesmith Shows Promise as Third Celtics Wing vs Warriors - CLNS Media
+Aaron Nesmith Likely Starter for Celtics vs Knicks - CLNS Media

 “We got hit with our fours,” Udoka said pre-game.
 “Juancho, Jabari and Sam Hauser.
 Those last three that I mentioned would’ve gotten more opportunity with Al and Grant out, but tonight is a night where you can play a lot of small ball anyway, so Josh, Aaron, Romeo will get increased minutes there.
 Things we’ve done all year, tinkering with lineups and going small at times, it fits with Golden State tonight.
 Not to downplay to downplay the guys that are out, but it’s something we can easily adjust to.”

 Langford went down for the game in the first half with a neck injury after Andrew Wiggins’ elbow collided with the back of his head following an up-fake.
 Aaron “Crash” Nesmith stepped up from the bottom of the Celtics’ rotation into a starting role beginning in the third quarter alongside Jaylen Brown and Jayson Tatum.
 A comeback ensued, Boston going from down 14 at halftime to ahead late, with the Celtics playing some of their best two-way basketball all season.
 They lost to the Warriors, 111-107, but unlocked something by diving deeper into their rotation.
+They’ll get to try it again, with Langford and Boston’s six missing players from yesterday out again.

 The style Nesmith allowed the Celtics to execute mattered more than his own performance, or the win or loss against a mostly-healthy championship contender.
 Boston leaned further into that wing-heavy lineup Saturday, signing 6’8″ wing Justin Jackson with the 10-day hardship exception, even as Horford, Williams and Hernángomez remain out and leave the front court thin.
-Two-way forward Brodric Thomas even played real minutes on Friday when Nesmith ran into foul trouble.
+Two-way forward Brodric Thomas even played real minutes on Friday when Nesmith ran into foul trouble, before he entered COVID protocol Saturday.
+That’ll open up minutes for Jackson immediately.

 Josh Richardson’s return had the largest impact in the third wing spot, as he continues to hit shots (4-for-7 from 3), but Nesmith played an important role in the fourth quarter alongside him after Marcus Smart picked up his fifth foul early in the fourth quarter.
 Udoka likely sat Smart a moment too long with Boston down by five points late, then Otto Porter and Curry hit shots that turned the Warriors’ advantage into an insurmountable 10 within one minute.